-I was overwhelmed by the support of our community when I was first elected to the City Council in Ward 5 with 57% of the vote in 2016.
+I was overwhelmed by the support of our community when I was first elected to the City Council in 2016, and again in 2018.
 Since then I have been proud of our accomplishments as a community and my own as your representative.
 Those include:

 Working with local organizers and community groups to fund and establish a “Midnight League” for Payne Park, an area of Pawtucket that has historically seen a great deal of violence, especially in the summer months.
 I’m delighted to report that we had no violence last summer.

 Helping pass a resolution in support of the Rhode Island Promise Scholarship.
 This program provides two years of free tuition to students who the state’s community college.
 In Pawtucket, with nearly 80 percent of our youth eligible for free or reduced lunch, this is critically important.

 Fighting a proposal to place a large and expensive transfer station on the West Side of Pawtucket, and working towards capping the transfer station and installing clean energy production there instead.
 Read more here.

 Getting Pawtucket to join the Climate Mayors Alliance, in the aftermath of Trump's withdrawal from the Paris Climate Agreement.

 Sponsoring a resolution against the embattled Burrillville natural gas Power Plant.
 This is particularly meaningful because Pawtucket had explored the possibility of selling our drinking water to it.